Vice-President of the European Commission

 A Vice-President of the European Commission is a member of the European Commission who leads the commission's work in particular focus areas in which multiple European Commissioners participate.

-Currently, the European Commission has a total of eight vice-presidents.
+Currently, the European Commission has a total of six Vice-Presidents: five Executive-Vice Presidents, and the High Representative who is ex officio one of the Vice-Presidents as well.

 Role and benefits

-The role of vice-president of the European Commission may be bestowed on any European Commissioner in addition to their existing portfolio.
+The role of Vice-President of the European Commission may be bestowed on any European Commissioner in addition to their existing portfolio.
+Vice-Presidents are appointed by the President of the European Commission and confirmed by the European Parliament.

-Since the 2009 Lisbon Treaty entered into force, the High Representative of the Union for Foreign Affairs and Security Policy is ex officio one of the vice-presidents.
-The other vice-presidents are appointed at the discretion of the Commission President.
+Since the 2009 Lisbon Treaty, the High Representative of the Union for Foreign Affairs and Security Policy is automatically and permanently one of the Vice-Presidents by virtue of their position as High Representative (commonly referred to as the 'HR/VP' role).
+This means they are not appointed as Vice-President as such, and the appointment procedure to the position of High Representative is different from that of the Commissioners.

 Commission salaries are set as a percentage of the top civil service grade.
 Vice-Presidents are paid at 125% (€22,122.10 monthly), in comparison to 112.5% (€19,909.89) for normal Commissioners and 138% (€24,422.80) for the President.
 However, the vice-president who also serves as the High Representative is paid at 130% (€23,006.98).
 There are further allowances on top of these figures.

-First Vice-President

-The First Vice-President usually takes on the main role of a vice president: taking over from the President in their absence.
-Frans Timmermans is the incumbent First Vice-President having served in the position since 2014 in both the Juncker and von der Leyen Commissions.

-The position was established under the Barroso I Commission in 2004, with its first occupant being Margot Wallström.
-She was succeeded in the second Barroso Commission by Catherine Ashton who was also the High Representative of the Union for Foreign Affairs and Security Policy.

 Executive Vice-President

 The von der Leyen Commission established a new position of Executive Vice-President.
-There are three Executive Vice-Presidents, one of whom is the First Vice-President, who in addition to their other roles also manage a policy area, with a specific Directorate-General under their authority for this part of their job.
+There are three Executive Vice-Presidents, each appointed from one of the three largest political groups in the European Parliament.
+In addition to their 'regular' role as Commissioner, they also manage a broader and horizontal policy area involving the coordination of multiple Commissioners.
+Unlike the other Vice-Presidents, Executive Vice-Presidents are assigned a specific Directorate-General under their authority for this part of their job and their policy areas are considered the top priorities of the incumbent European Commission.